 Note:

-For the Agent Based Apps the supported protocols are HTTP, HTTPS, RDP, SSH, Telnet, SMB.
+For the Agent Based Apps the supported protocols are HTTP, HTTPS, RDP, SSH, Telnet, SMB, VNC, SFTP, and SCP.

 Note: